dremond71/AR_BowlingAlley/README.md

 In the video, however, I made it 1/10 the scale of the pictures.

-### Detailed Millennium Falcon (Just finished)
+### Detailed Millennium Falcon

 I just added this detailed Millennium Falcon to the game.
-(No video yet)

 ![](./falconTop.png)